Retrieving cosmological information from small-scale CMB foregrounds II. The kinetic Sunyaev Zel'dovich effect: Methods

 The cosmology-dependent derivation of the kSZ power spectrum is computationally expensive because of the complexity of Eq.~\eqref{eq:delta_TkSZ}, which includes several integrals.
 Additionally, the time required to compute a $C_\ell$ increases with $\ell$, making the analysis of small-scale data challenging.
 For this reason, it cannot be included as such in a parameter sampling algorithm.
 Similarly to what was proposed in \citetalias{PAPER1}, we choose to solve this issue by using a machine learning algorithm, random forests (RF), trained on a set of kSZ spectra computed according to \citet{Gorce2020}, to predict the $C_\ell$'s at each iteration of the sampler.
 The training set is made of 50~000 different spectra, computed on a range of cosmological and reionisation parameters, for 25 angular multipoles linearly distributed over the range $100 \leq \ell \leq 10\,500$, which includes the SPT data points.
 The details of the RF training and testing can be found in Appendix~\ref{app:ML}.
 Namely, the errors coming from the RF reconstruction never exceed $0.02~\mu\mathrm{K}^2$, about fifty times smaller than the precision of current measurements \citep{Reichardt2020}.
 The overall scores of the patchy and late-time predictions are, respectively, $99.3\%$ and $99.8\%$.
+The RF prediction code for the kSZ power spectra is publicly available\footnote{See \url{https://szdb.osups.universite-paris-saclay.fr/} for a user-friendly interface and a link to the public repository.}.